Your Nervous System is Stuck In Alert Mode?

 Now, even subtle changes in your internal state, a slightly elevated heartbeat, a shift in breath, are treated like warning signs.

-Your brain sees them, sounds the alarm, and your body responds with more fear… which then creates more sensations… which confirms the fear.
+Your brain sees them and sounds the alarm, then your body responds with more fear… which creates more sensations… and confirms the fear.

 And so the loop continues.